mgoplerud/gKRLS/README.md

 We also provide an implementation of random sketching or projection following [Yang et al. (2017)](https://doi.org/10.1214/16-AOS1472).

-The syntax is straightforward to users of \texttt{mgcv}.
+The syntax is straightforward to users of `mgcv`.
 The following example estimates a Poisson regression with an intercept and a flexible kernel term.

 ```
 gam(y ~ s(x1, x2, bs = "gKRLS"), data = data, family = poisson())